Lighthouses in the Lubec, Maine Area

-Lubec Area Lighhouses
+Lubec Area Lighthouses

 There are five lighthouses not far from Lubec, with a sixth in Calais.
 In addition, Passamaquoddy Bay has over ten lighthouses, on islands, on the New Brunswick mainland as well as on the Wolves Islands.